Coggin Exchange Application

 Participation in Coggin Delegation includes:

-- communication with international buddy before the start of the semester to assist with their adaption to American culture.
+- communication with an international buddy and assist with their adaption to American culture.

 - interaction with international buddy throughout the semester.
 Participate in activities together on and off campus in order to get to know one another.

 - attendance to Coggin Delegation events together.

-To become a Coggin Delegation Member, please fill out the Coggin Delegation Application.
-The deadline to apply for Spring 2020 is December 30th.
+To become a Coggin Delegation Member, please fill out the Coggin Delegation Application